conan-io/docs/reference/commands/config.rst

 .. code-block:: bash

     $ conan config install -h
-    usage: conan config install [-h] [-v [V]] [--logger] [--verify-ssl [VERIFY_SSL]] [-t {git,dir,file,url}] [-a ARGS] [-sf SOURCE_FOLDER]
+    usage: conan config install [-h] [-v [V]] [--logger] [--verify-ssl [VERIFY_SSL]]
+                                [-t {git,dir,file,url}] [-a ARGS]
-                                [-tf TARGET_FOLDER]
+                                [-sf SOURCE_FOLDER] [-tf TARGET_FOLDER]
                                 item

-    Installs the configuration (remotes, profiles, conf), from git, http or folder
+    Install the configuration (remotes, profiles, conf), from git, http or a folder, into the Conan home folder.

     positional arguments:
       item                  git repository, local file or folder or zip file (local or http) where the configuration is stored

     optional arguments:
       -h, --help            show this help message and exit -v [V]                Level of detail of the output.
-Valid options from less verbose to more
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-                            verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger              Show the output with log format, with time, type and message.
+      --logger              Show the output with log format, with time, type and message.
       --verify-ssl [VERIFY_SSL]
                             Verify SSL connection when downloading file
       -t {git,dir,file,url}, --type {git,dir,file,url}
                             Type of remote config
       -a ARGS, --args ARGS  String with extra arguments for "git clone" -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
-                            Install files only from a source subfolder from the specified origin -tf TARGET_FOLDER, --target-folder TARGET_FOLDER
+                            Install files only from a source subfolder from the specified origin
+      -tf TARGET_FOLDER, --target-folder TARGET_FOLDER
                             Install to that path in the conan cache